lncLOOM/LncLOOMv1/README.md

     *If you are unable to install using pip, please see examples in the last section of this file on how to run LncLOOM from within the LncLOOM_v1 directory.

 4. LncLOOM requires several packages to be installed.
-Most of these would have already been installed when you installed LncLOOM_v1.
+Most of these would have already been installed when you installed LncLOOM_v1 (see last section for list of packages).
    However the following additional programs must be installed individually:

    * BLASTN